ChristopherCochet/awsrds-terraform-pbi/index.md

 ---

 # 4. Connect Power BI Desktop to the RDS POSTGRES NorthWind database
-  Now that we have database instance running withthe NorthWind tables loaded, we turn our attention to connecting to the tables with Power BI
+  Now that we have database instance running with the NorthWind tables loaded, we turn our attention to connecting to the tables with Power BI

 ## Pre-requisite